o-bilyi/shade/README.md

     Paste that URL into your browser when the build is complete, and you will see your deployed app.

-Details are available in [this article.](https://zeit.co/blog/unlimited-static)
+Details are available in [this article.](https://zeit.co/blogModule/unlimited-static)

 ### S3 and CloudFront

-See this [blog post](https://medium.com/@omgwtfmarc/deploying-create-react-app-to-s3-or-cloudfront-48dae4ce0af) on how to deploy your React app to Amazon Web Services [S3](https://aws.amazon.com/s3) and [CloudFront](https://aws.amazon.com/cloudfront/).
+See this [blogModule post](https://medium.com/@omgwtfmarc/deploying-create-react-app-to-s3-or-cloudfront-48dae4ce0af) on how to deploy your React app to Amazon Web Services [S3](https://aws.amazon.com/s3) and [CloudFront](https://aws.amazon.com/cloudfront/).

 ### Surge